A potted history of Offord Village Hall.

 The original hut served the village for many years but by the early 1970s had become difficult to maintain and provide the facilities that were required.
 So once again the hunt was on for funds and site for a new village hall.
 Eventually after several years of planning, fundraising and campaigning, a new hall was built and opened in the summer of 1981, on land in Offord Cluny leased from the Ely Diocesan Board of Finance.
 The current lease runs until 31st May 2040.

 Since that time the hall has been maintained and upgraded to ensure that it continues to serve the changing needs of the community.
-In “normal” times it is a busy and well-used facility hosting a variety of community groups including a bowls club, a senior citizens group, a gardeners’ association, the local WI, a toddlers’ group, Rainbows & Brownies, and the local amateur dramatists.
+It is a busy and well-used facility hosting a variety of community groups including a bowls club, a senior citizens group, a gardeners’ association, the local WI, a toddlers’ group, Rainbows & Brownies, and the local amateur dramatists.
 The Parish Council meets in the hall and local and national elections, and other occasional public consultations/exhibitions are also held in the building.
 In addition, there are several regular private hirers (eg Pilates, Line Dancing) and the hall also hosts regular private parties.

 A fuller history of the hall can be found here.